In This Article

 - Alcohol poisoning

-- Higher likelihood of engaging in risky sexual behaviors, which can result in unintended pregnancy or sexually transmitted diseases, including HIV
+- More likely to engage in risky sexual behaviors, which can result in unintended pregnancy or becoming infected with sexually transmitted diseases, including HIV

 - Higher risk of miscarriage, stillbirth, or fetal alcohol syndrome among pregnant women

 - Liver disease

 - Mental illness, including depression and anxiety

 People with advanced alcohol use disorder may suffer from severe withdrawal symptoms called delirium tremens.

 Nicotine is a powerful stimulant that speeds up the transmission of nerve impulses between the brain and body.
 It is the primary psychoactive ingredient found in products such as cigarettes, cigars, pipe tobacco, snuff, and chewing tobacco.

 Nicotine is not only an addictive substance.
 Like alcohol, it’s also easily accessible.
 14 in every 100 American adults smoked cigarettes in the United States, making nicotine as the most abused drug in the country.4

 The following side effects may occur when using tobacco products that contain nicotine: